callstack/byorg-ai/docs/src/docs/core/performance.md

 };
 ```

-After gathering your measures, you can access them through the same object.
-Because performance tracking needs all processes to finish, it uses `effect` instead of `middleware`, since it runs after response is done.
+After collecting your performance data, you can access it through the same performance object.
+Performance tracking requires all processes to complete, so it uses effect instead of middleware, as it runs after the response is finalized.

 ```js
 const analyticsPlugin: Promise<MessageResponse> = {